 Hemming (2020) The project employed a mixed-methods strategy, including four interconnected studies.
 Participants in Study 1 filled out a cross-sectional online survey (Study 1) that assessed demographic and long-term care (LTC) factors, as well as activation, self-efficacy, and quality of life and wellbeing (QoL).
 This research collected data from 736 workers across many industries, including those dealing with mental health, MSK, and other LTCs.
 Quantitative techniques (analysis of covariance, t-tests, chi-square tests, regression, and multi-level modelling) were utilized for the survey and online diary, whereas qualitative techniques were employed for the in-depth interviews (content, thematic, narrative thematic and narrative structural analyses).
 The results of this research support the idea that giving workers greater leeway, autonomy, and transparency in their workplaces is advantageous.
-There is a wide range of psychological and social factors that might affect an employee's ability to self-manage their LTC, they do have a role to play and may benefit from guidance on how to do it effectively.
+There is a wide range of psychological and social factors that might affect an employee's ability to self-manage.
+Although managers and executives may not realise the impact, they have on their workers' ability to self-manage their LTC, they do have a role to play and may benefit from guidance on how to do it effectively.
 In this research, we highlighted the needs for workplace assistance and developed a paradigm for self-management of psychosocial LTC.